-Schenley Park Race Weekend – July 17-20, 2014
+Schenley Park Weekend – July 17-19, 2015

-Together with the Pittsburgh BMW dealers and the BMW CCA, the Allegheny Chapter has raised over $200,000 for the Grand Prix charities in just the past six years!
+The Allegheny Chapter welcomes you to the 2015 Pittsburgh Vintage Grand Prix.
+Together with the Pittsburgh BMW dealers, Liberty Mutual, Griot’s Garage and the BMW CCA, the Allegheny Chapter has raised over $250,000 for the Grand Prix charities since 2009!
 The Allegheny Chapter has a reputation for its warm hospitality and many believe that the BMW tent is the best place to watch the races as the racers enter the golf course after sprinting up the hill to turn #13.
-This year the Club has put together a terrific four day program that offers something for every BMW enthusiast.
-Participants can enjoy their cars on track, on tours and in shows.
-You do not have to be a member of the BMW Club to take part in the activities, but if you have an interest in BMWs, you’ll find that the Club has plenty to offer.
-As always, all years and models of BMWs are welcome!
+This year, the Club extends a special invitation to all “M” car owners.
+If you own a car with an “M” badge, please consider bringing it to the Park.
+At our show in 2015, we hope to display an example of each model made by the BMW Motorsport Division.
+You do not have to be a member of the BMW CCA to join us for lunch or take part in our activities in Schenley Park!
+As always, all years and models of BMWs are welcome are welcome!

-Schenley Park Weekend – July 17 thru 20
+Schenley Park Weekend – July 18/19

 Join us in the BMW CCA Corral with reserved trackside parking, catered lunch and hospitality tent.
 Vintage racing through the streets of Schenley Park, within 250 feet of tent!
 Be a part of the 2,000 strong car show.
 Nothing else in the country compares with the Schenley Park experience!

-PVGP Vintage Races at Schenley Park – July 19/20 2014
+PVGP Vintage Races at Schenley Park – July 18/19 Weekend

 The Allegheny Chapter BMW CCA is hosting its annual Club Race as part of the Pittsburgh Vintage Grand Prix and we are very excited that the Schenley Park races will once again include 2002 racecars and other vintage BMWs.
 The PVGP benefits the Autism Society of Pittsburgh and Allegheny Valley School.
 Below is a quick summary of the eligibility and registration requirements for this year’s event.
 If you have any questions, please feel free to contact our Chapter’s race coordinator, Brett Sutton.